gaf3/opengui/README.md

 ])
 ```

-And questions uses a [yaes.Engine](https://yaes.readthedocs.io/en/latest/) for transformaton:
+And fields use [yaes.Engine](https://yaes.readthedocs.io/en/latest/) for transformaton each time a question is asked:

 ```python
 fields = opengui.Fields(